grz0zrg/fas/README.md

 There is also input channels which just play input audio so amplitude envelope, effects or second synthesis type can be applied.

-There is also a modulation channel which can be used to modulate fx, channel settings or produce wavetables from pixels data.
+There is also a modulation channel which can be used to modulate fx.

 All the synthesis methods can be used at the same time by using different output channels, there is no limit on the number of output channels.